By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Luton airport accident claims.

 Whatever the reason you are visiting London Luton Airport, the last thing you may expect is to experience is an accident that causes you to become ill or injured.
 If this accident was caused by the negligent actions of a third party, then you may be able to claim compensation for the hardship you have suffered.
-This guide has been put together for those who have experienced an accident at London Luton airport, and are looking for information on making a personal injury claim.
+This guide has been put together for those who have experienced an accident at London Luton airport, and are looking for information on making a no win no fee personal injury claim.

 If you cannot find what you are looking for here, or you have any further questions, our friendly, compassionate advisors are ready and waiting to take your call.
 You can reach us on 0800 073 8801 7 days a week.
 Alternatively, you can complete our online contact form and arrange for us to call you at a time that suits you best.